-In the Dev Docs, you can find guides for complex customization beyond Recharge's built-in settings.
-You'll find guides that show you how to programmatically take control of widget creation to create a custom experience for users.
-The JS Widget Guide explains how to use Recharge client-side commands to create and inject a widget (or multiple widgets) to the page.
+In the Dev Docs, you can find guides for complex widget customization beyond Recharge's built-in settings.
+You'll find guides that show you how to create a custom widget and other advanced customizations.
+The Advanced widget use cases guide explains how to use Recharge client-side commands to create and inject a widget, or multiple widgets, into your storefront.

-Some users may have very complex needs for presenting subscription information to customers.
-The out-of-the-box product page may not fit with a user's website branding, for example.
-Or, users may need to integrate Recharge with an external platform that we don't support natively.
-This is where docs surrounding the topic of using a custom version of the platform via the Recharge API are useful.
-Using our docs, developers can build completely bespoke experiences for choosing and purchasing subscriptions, and also how customers manage their subscriptions.
+Some users may have complex needs for presenting subscription information to customers.
+The out-of-the-box product page may not fit a user's website branding or users may need to integrate Recharge with an external ecommerce platform that we don't natively support.
+With the use of the Recharge API and Recharge's Dev Docs, there are a variety of custom solutions to fit your needs.

-If you're new to Recharge, you can learn through our developer documentation how each piece of the platform interacts.
-See the API Endpoints articles to understand how each API resource can be used on their own to build custom functionality.
+If you're new to Recharge, you can use the Dev Docs to understand how each piece of the platform interacts.
+See the API Endpoints articles to understand how each API resource can be used on its own to build custom functionality.

 Where can I find tutorials and code samples for achieving specific functionality on Recharge?

 You can find specific how-to guides within the Dev Docs.

 - Add an item to cart with Ajax